Bias with a Timer: Axion Domain Wall Decay and Dark Matter: Axion DM from misalignment

-To recognize the two regimes, we show the time evolution of the axion field and the kinetic energy normalized by $s\cdot m_a$ ($s$ is the entropy density) as a function of $T_{\rm osc}^{(\rm conv)}/T$ in \FIG{fig:axion}.
-Since the potential energy contribution to the number density is not conserved because $m_{\cancel{\rm PQ}}$ is time-dependent, we plot the kinetic energy, as will be addressed later.
+To recognize the two regimes, we show the time evolution of the axion field and the absolute value of the number density normalized by the entropy density, $s$, as a function of $T_{\rm osc}^{(\rm conv)}/T$ in \FIG{fig:axion}.
 Here we choose an example parameter set $f_a=10^{10}\GeV$, $(N_{\rm DW},\ell,m,n)=(2,3,9,6)$, $|\lambda|=3\times10^{-3}$, $\lambda_S=10^{-4}$, $\delta'=\pi/4$, and use the temperature-dependent $g_*$ and $g_{*s}$ estimated in ref.~\cite{Saikawa:2018rcs}.
 The value of $|\lambda|$ corresponds to the maximum value (\ref{backreaction}) for $m_S\sim10^{-20}\GeV$.
-The red solid and blue dotted lines represent the evolutions for the smooth shift regime and the trapped regime, respectively.
-The initial conditions are chosen, so that the initial oscillation amplitude is set to $|\theta_{\rm ini}-\theta_{\rm min}^{(\cancel{\rm PQ})}| = \pi/6$.
-One can see that the kinetic energy in the case (I) is much smaller than that in the case (II).
-This is not mainly because the (second) oscillation amplitude is small, but because of the adiabatic suppression.
-Even for the case (I), however, the oscillation is not strongly suppressed, because the backreaction constraint put the upper bound on $|\lambda|$ (\ref{backreaction}) and the trapping effect cannot be very strong in our model.
-Thus, a numerical estimate of the abundance is required for considering such a weak but non-negligible trapping effect.
+The red solid and blue dashed lines represent the evolutions for the smooth shift regime and the trapped regime, respectively.
+In the right panel, we represent the negative value by the dotted lines.
+The initial conditions are chosen, so that the initial oscillation amplitude is set to $|\theta_{\rm ini}-\theta_{\rm min}^{(\cancel{\rm PQ})}| = \pi/6$.\footnote{ The negative value of $n_a/s$ in Fig.~\ref{fig:axion} arises from the choice of vacuum energy normalization in the presence of a time-dependent $V_{\cancel{\rm PQ}}$.
+In our current normalization, $\rho_a$ initially becomes negative.
+Once the spectator field $S$ starts oscillating, $n_a/s$ becomes well-defined as a number density.
+We confirm the approximate number conservation in Fig.~\ref{fig:axion}. } One can see that the number density in the case (I) is much smaller than that in the case (II).
+This is not mainly because the (second) oscillation amplitude is small, but because the amplitude is slightly more suppressed as well as the delayed oscillation for the case (II).
+However, the oscillation is not strongly suppressed, because the backreaction constraint put the upper bound on $|\lambda|$ (\ref{backreaction}) and the trapping effect cannot be very strong in our model.
+To clarify the difference from the conventional smooth shift regime, we hereafter rename it as `{\it pseudo-smooth shift regime}', which does not show sufficient adiabaticity.
+Such an intermediate range of the amplitude of $V_{\cancel{\rm PQ}}$ has not been studied so far.
+Thus, we perform a numeric estimate of the axion abundance in addition to supports with analytical method.